 - blocked tear ducts

-- foreign object or chemicals in the eye
+- foreign objects, chemicals, or irritating gases and liquids in the eye

 - some prescription medications

 Typically, watery eyes are temporary and resolve on their own when the cause is addressed or your eyes have healed.
 However, in some cases, the condition may persist.

 The reason for your dry eyes will determine the best treatment.
 You should contact a physician or eye doctor if you have excessive or prolonged tearing and any of the following symptoms:

 - vision loss or visual disturbances

 - foreign object stuck in your eye on the inside of your eyelid

 - eye issues accompanied by a severe headache